sodadata/docs/soda-cl/reference.md

 ```
 <br />

 To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a reference check.
-Examine failed rows in the **Failed rows** tab; see [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for further details.
+Examine failed rows in the **Failed rows** tab; see [Examine failed row samples]({% link soda-cloud/failed-rows.md %}) for further details.

 ## Optional check configurations